cscorley/dissertation/chapters/3_method/0_intro.md

 interacting with the source code repository.
 We extract documents from both a snapshot of the repository at a tagged snapshot and each commit reachable from that tag's commit.
-The same preprocessing steps are employed on all extracted documents.
+The same preprocessing steps are employed on all extracted documents, regardless of corpus source.

-To extract text from the changesets, we look at the \texttt{git diff} between two commits.
-In our changeset text extractor, we extract all text related to the change, e.g., context, removed, and added lines; metadata lines are ignored.
+To extract text from the changesets, we use the `git diff` between two commits.
+In our changeset text extractor, we extract all text related to the change, e.g., context, removed, and added lines; metadata, such as commit messages, are ignored unless stated otherwise.
 Note that we do not consider where the text originates from, only that it is text changed by the commit.

 After extracting tokens, we split the tokens based on camel case, underscores, and non-letters.
 We only keep the split tokens; original tokens are discarded.